Celebrate in a Vintage Venue with Artistic Chic

 The Belltower was built in 1896 by the Dutch Reformed Church in the historic cement Town of Rosendale, New York.
 When the congregation moved to neighboring Bloomington in 1971, the church and rectory house were purchased by the Rosendale Volunteer Firemen's Association.
 Since 1985, with the most recent change in ownership, the building became known as the Belltower, a studio for glass design and sculpture.

-The spacious main floor of the visually prominent Gothic-style brick building was recently transformed into a unique venue for weddings and private celebrations, fundraisers, conferences, seminars, and cultural events, comfortably accommodating up to 120 guests.
+In 2012, the spacious main floor of the visually prominent Gothic-style brick building was transformed into a unique and welcoming venue for weddings, bar/bat mitzvahs, private celebrations, fundraisers, conferences, seminars, and cultural events.
+We can accommodate accommodate up to 120 guests.

 The popular and one-of-a-kind Hudson Valley Town of Rosendale, only 90 miles north of New York City and easily accessible by car and public transportation, provides for great amenities and entertainment.
 Visitors have the opportunity to enjoy a variety of restaurants and shops, go for hikes or bike rides on scenic Wallkill River Rail Trails, catch a movie at the independent Rosendale Theatre, listen to live music at the Rosendale Cafe or Market Market Cafe and be at home in the boutique hotel The 1850 House & Tavern with Rondout Creek views.